-The comment cards we received were positive about the emotional support provided by the practice.
+The patients we spoke with on the day of our inspection and the comment cards we received were positive about the emotional support provided by the practice.
 For example, these highlighted that staff responded compassionately when patients needed help and provided support when required.